 For any serious gamer a good gaming mouse provides stability and accuracy for the game they play.
 I switch between several mice based upon the game I'm playing.
 For FPS games I choose something that's super accurate and that doesn't have built-in acceleration.

 For RTS games something like built-in acceleration can actually be a positive so knowing what games you'll play ahead of time can be the key to finding what's right for you.

 In the budget category of under $50 there's actually quite a few new gaming mice to look at.
-There's also quite a few classic options that still work really well.
 As someone who's used just about every single one of these I thought I'd give my input on which I think are the best value for your money.

 Don't have a lot to spend on a gaming mouse?
 No problem!
-Here are three options that are accurate and don't cost a fortune.
+Here are several options under $50 that are accurate and ideal for palm, fingertip, or claw grips.

 Logitech G402 Hyperion Fury

 Now that I've talked about what to look for I thought I'd go over 3 gaming mice that really appeal to me in today's market.
 The first is the Logitech G402 Hyperion Fury - successor of the G400s and one of the all-time favorites in the MX518.

 With an AM010 optical sensor and 8 programmable buttons it has enough accuracy for FPS type gaming as well as enough features for those looking to play Action RPGs.
 Without built-in acceleration and angle snapping it also won't mess with your aim.
 On-the-fly DPI adjustment from 240 to 4,000 DPI means that it's flexible enough for most situations.

 The mouse itself is durable with a 20 million actuation life on average.
 This is up 10 million from the previous version.
 That means if you go with this mouse it should last you quite a long time.
 That being said my MX518 still functions without a problem.
 In other words if you break it, then you probably had to work pretty hard to do so.